awesomite/error-dumper/README.md

 $handler = new ErrorHandler(/* optional $mode */);

 /**
- * Create and pushe new error listener
+ * Create and push new error listener
  */
 $devViewListener = new OnExceptionDevView(ViewFactory::create());
 $handler->pushListener($devViewListener);